Lewis-Liu/Paper_drone_Cmax_instances_solutions/README.md

 > The data from the initial submission is compressed and placed in **Results.7z**.

-The first 8 digits of the file name represent the random number used to generate the instance in Julia 1.6.0.
+The first 8 digits of the file name represent the random number used to generate the instances in Julia 1.6.0.